discourse/wp-discourse/readme.txt

 **note:** Have you made changes to the HTML templates?
 The template changes are no longer handled from the plugin admin, They must be customized with filters. see the [Template Customization](https://github.com/discourse/wp-discourse/wiki/Template-Customization) section of the [wiki](s://github.com/discourse/wp-discourse/wiki) for details.

+#### 0.9.5 16/08/16

+- Require activation on Discourse when email address can't be verified by WordPress
+- Tested up to WordPress 4.6

 #### 0.9.4 16/08/10